SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-Greedent82/clefairy.md

-Please view this md in code mode (just above, next to preview), lest the ASCII break the formatting :)
+If viewing on GitHub, please view this md in code mode (just above, next to preview), lest the ASCII break the formatting :)

 also note that THIS IS THE HARD MODE CHALLENGE if you'd prefer to try the easy mode of this, refer to `cleffa.js` , `cleffa.test.js`, and `cleffa.md`.
 I might've gotten carried away here.
 Sorry